chrisbradleyy/LeDataSciFi.github.io/README.md

 </p>

 ### Student drop-in hours, subject to change:
+**I suspect that the initial learning curve will be steep, so I have posted a lot of office hours.
+Around Valentines Day, I will reduce my explicit office hours.
+Remember, when you get stuck, to check out the resources in the [Stuck? tab](https://ledatascifi.github.io/studentresourcevert/resource-landing.html).
 - Tu 10am-11am
 - Wed 4pm-5pm
 - Thu 10am-11am
 - Fri 2-3pm

-**(I suspect that the initial learning curve will be steep, so I have posted a lot of office hours.
-Around Valentines Day, I will reduce my explicit office hours.
-Remember, when you get stuck, to check out the Stuck Resources (link to it **xxxxxxxxxx**)

 # Schedule